caoccao/cctoolbox/README.md

 ## Linux on Windows

 There are some Linux tools absent on Windows.
 The following tools are written in Rust for Windows.
+They are available at the [Actions](https://github.com/caoccao/cctoolbox/actions).

 - [uptime](uptime)